nicyyyy/nicyyyy/README.md

 - 👋 I’m Tsingyow, pursuing my Master's Degree for Integrated Circuits Design with Institution of Microelectronics of the Chinese Academy of Science(IMECAS).
-- 👀 My research focus on FPGA, Image Process & Heterogeneous System Architecture.
+- 👀 My research focus on FPGA, Image Process, Hyperspectral & Compressive sensing.

 <!---
 nicyyyy/nicyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.